rerdavies/pipedal/README.md

 Note that Pipedal is not intended for use when logged in to Raspbian.
 Screen updates and heavy filesystem activity will cause audio dropouts.
 For best results, access PiPedal using the web interface remotely, through the Wi-Fi hotspot.
 Accessing the web interface via Wi-Fi has little or no effect on audio latency or dropouts.

 With a good USB audio device, PiPedal should be able to provide stable audio with 4ms (good), or 2ms (excellent) latency on a Raspberry Pi 4 when running on a Realtime kernel.
-Your results may vary.
+Your actual results may vary.

 Make sure your system is fully updated, and that you are running with a kernel version of 5.10 or later, since version 5.10 of the Linux kernel provides significantly improved support for USB audio devices.